Oscar (1991 film): Plot

-While Anthony seeks out Theresa, Snaps meets his mansion's new maid, Roxie.
-As it turns out, Roxie is an old flame of Snaps, and the pair talk memories and the life that never was.
-Theresa comes to the mansion and is revealed to be Roxie's daughter — who was actually fathered by Snaps long ago — making Snaps her dad after all.
-The impromptu celebration of both his daughters' engagements is cut short by the arrival of the bankers.
-During the meeting, Snaps senses the bankers are giving him a raw deal — they do not intend to give him any actual influence in the bank's operations, despite the money he is willing to invest.
+A new maid, Roxanne, arrives at the mansion due to Nora quitting to marry one of Snaps' business associates.
+It turns out that Roxanne is an old flame of Snaps' and as they talk, she reveals she was pregnant with Snaps' child, but never had the chance to contact him because her father forbade it.
+Theresa is revealed to be Roxanne's grown-up child, making her Snaps' daughter after all.
+The impromptu celebration is cut short by the arrival of the bankers.
+During the meeting, Snaps senses the bankers are giving him a raw deal; they will not give him any actual influence in the bank's operations, despite the money he is willing to invest.
 The meeting is interrupted by police officers and Toomey, who is embarrassed to find no money or gangsters present on site.
 He leaves the mansion just in time for Vendetti's car full of armed men to crash right outside.
-Toomey smiles at reporters and arrests the men.
+Toomey victoriously arrests the men.

 Despite his father's wishes, Snaps realizes that he would rather deal with gangsters and gunmen than "respectable" bankers, and decides to abandon his short-lived honest ways and return to a life of crime.
-The final scene of the movie shows a double wedding for both his daughters.
+Later, a double wedding is held for both his daughters.
 Oscar himself finally appears and objects to Lisa's marriage, but he is carried off by Snaps' men and the weddings end happily.